Mr-Watch/Tiny-Core-DOOM/Tiny Core DOOM Script Injection/README.md

 ## Doom-install-script

-This idea was born from sleep depravation and a very clouded mind and is quite possibly the most idiotic, asinine way once could go about trying to run DOOM on any operating system.
+This idea was born from sleep depravation and a very clouded mind :face_with_spiral_eyes: and is quite possibly the most idiotic, asinine way once could go about trying to run DOOM on any operating system.
 While I was experimenting with modifying the iso, I noticed that any files I placed inside where not persisting after the boot-up sequence finished.
 So with (at the time) no obvious way to include the files I needed (a precompiled version of fbdoom, libSDL-1.2.so.0 as well as the DOOM1.WAD) I said to myself...

 > Was there a way to include the files somehow in the injected script...?

-And then eureka!!!
+And then eureka!!! :raised_hands:

 > I can just include the **RAW** bytes as hexadecimal using some kind of script and then **painstakingly** decode them back into the correct files using another script! ...